 The Allied Arts is currently seeking new members for our Board of Directors.
 Please contact Linda Young at firstname.lastname@example.org if you are interested in assisting young performers from Colorado.

 Working quietly, The Allied Arts is active in all forms of art.

 Since 1920, The Allied Arts has been active in Denver for the purpose of creating a greater public interest in all forms of art – painting, sculpture, dance, music, and literature.
 The Allied Arts gives aid financially through grants-in-aid to extremely talented and promising students.
-During these 90 years, the influence of the organization has been felt in the community in many ways.
+Over these 100 years, the influence of the organization has been felt in the community in many ways.